sebastianappler/website/content/article/degoogle-your-android-phone-with-lineageos.md

 interesting features with big focus on privacy and security.
 We also have [PureOS](https://www.pureos.net/) a pure linux distro that's not based on
 AOSP but tries to use desktop linux apps on the phone.
 For me it still not viable way as a daily driver.
 The major drawback is that even that they are interesting they are only supported for Pixel phones (or specific phones like Librem for PureOS).
-Who would have thought that Google phones would be the best option to deGoogle?
+Who would have thought that Google phones would be the best option to DeGoogle?

 What we can do is to use [LineageOS](https://lineageos.org/).
 It has support for an impressive amount of phones.
 LineageOS (successor of CyanogenMod) has support for an impressive 178 devices when I made a fast check on their [download page](https://download.lineageos.org/).